frees-io/freestyle/docs/src/main/tut/docs/cats/README.md

 traversingSeq.exec[Id]
 ```

-A simple timer method giving a rough estimate of the execution time of a piece of code.
+A simple timer method giving a rough estimate of the execution time of a piece of code:

 ```tut:book
 def simpleTime[A](th: => A): A = {